494 Visa (Skilled Employer Sponsored Regional)

 ✓ Maintain adequate health insurance

-You cannot:
+You generally cannot:

-✗ Work outside your nominated occupation
+Work outside your approved occupation without a new nomination

 Can the 494 Visa Lead to PR?